 The ith voter with $0.676 < \alpha_i < 0.897$ prefers some parliaments where the Greens are present to those where the Greens are not, but not all.
-Such group members would not have an unambiguous incentive to party vote Green unless they knew precisely how many other group members were also going to use their vote strategically.
+Such group members would not have an unambigious incentive to party vote Green unless they knew precisely how many other group members were also going to use their vote strategically.
 By voting strategically they would be at risk of both overshooting and undershooting.

-We conjecture, then, that at the 2005 NZ general election certain voters with preference Labour > Green $> \dots$ felt they preferred the power configuration of a parliament with a small Green presence to that of a Green-less parliament, thought that polling data showed the Greens might not cross the threshold, and so party voted Green in order to increase the likelihood that the Greens would enter parliament.
+We conjecture, then, that at the 2005 NZ general election certain voters with preference Labour > Green > ... felt they preferred the power configuration of a parliament with a small Green presence to that of a Green-less parliament, thought that polling data showed the Greens might not cross the threshold, and so party voted Green in order to increase the likelihood that the Greens would enter parliament.
 We do not suggest that these voters coordinated, nor that they had knowledge of the preferences or intentions of others beyond what was available from widely disseminated polling data.
 We conjecture that the Greens were polling so close to the threshold that these voters were not overly concerned about damaging Labour's prospects without improving the Greens showing (strategically undershooting).
-We conjecture that these voters were not overshooting because they felt the proportion of the electorate that was (i) concerned about configurations of parliamentary power, (ii) had preference Labour > Green > ..., and (iii) had $0.897 < \alpha$, was relatively small (in particular, less than 4.0%).
+We conjecture that these voters were not worried about overshooting because they felt the proportion of the electorate that was (i) concerned about configurations of parliamentary power, (ii) had preference Labour > Green > ..., and (iii) had $0.897 < \alpha$, was relatively small (in particular, less than 4.0%).

-Also, it may be the case that there are in practice many kinds of voters - some voters may be concerned with the post-election distribution of voting power, others with the post-election distribution of seats, others with the policies to be pursued by the next government, etc. The calculations that this paper presents would obviously be too difficult for voters to do.
+Also, It may be the case that, in practice, there are many kinds of voters - some voters may be concerned with the post-election distribution of voting power, others with the post-election distribution of seats, others with the policies to be pursued by the next government, etc. The calculations that this paper presents would obviously be too difficult for voters to do.
 However, the data presented shows that, acting on the intuitive level, they came very close to doing just that.

-8 Conclusion
+9 Conclusion

 This paper has presented two new models of voter behaviour under methods of proportional representation: seat maximising and power maximising voters.
-We showed that (rounding aside) seat maximising voters have no incentives to manipulate under pure PR, but do have such incentives under PR with a threshold.
-We showed that if voters are mindful of how voting power will be distributed in the post-election parliament then incentives to vote insincerely will exist under any method of PR.
-We showed that attitudes to uncertainty may influence incentives to vote insincerely.
-We demonstrated that introducing a threshold could encourage greater numbers of voters to vote strategically in the same manner.
-We raised the issue of manipulating attempts overshooting or undershooting.
-We showed that rounding can, to a degree, deter voters from manipulation since it may cause both undershooting and overshooting.
-After studying the 2005 New Zealand general election we note that, with two major minor parties having approximately 5% support in society, a threshold of 3% may have induced less insincere voting than did the actual threshold of 5%.
+We showed that seat maximising voters have no incentives to manipulate under pure PR but have such incentives under PR with a threshold.
+We showed that if voters are mindful of how voting power will be distributed in the post-election parliament, then incentives to vote insincerely will exist under any method of PR.
+We showed that attitudes to uncertainty may influence their incentives to vote insincerely.
+We demonstrated that introducing a threshold could encourage greater numbers of voters to vote strategically in the same manner and the incentives become stronger.
+We show that rounding can to a certain degree deter voters from manipulation since it may cause both undershooting and overshooting.
+Studying the most recent New Zealand general election we observe that, with two major minor parties having approximately 5% support in the society, the existing 5% threshold may be too high which results in a high level of insincere voting.
+A 3% threshold may be more appropriate.

 Questions this paper raises that future research could address include: How do incentives to vote strategically vary with the choice of positional scoring rule?
 What if the scoring rule is not positional?
 The case m > 3 should be interesting with major power indices being different.
-Finally, the undershooting/overshooting phenomenon deserves a thorough investigation, especially with regard to how it acts to deter manipulation.
+Finally, the undershooting/overshooting phenomenon as deterrent of manipulation deserves a thorough investigation.